AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/fallout/configuring-fallout.md

    ![](assets/multiple_obj_touchpoint.png)

-1. You can also **constrain individual touchpoints to the next hit** (as opposed to "eventually") within the path.
+1. You can also **constrain individual touchpoints to the next event** (as opposed to "eventually") within the path.
 Underneath each touchpoint, there is a selector with the options "Eventual Path" and "Next Hit", as shown here:

    ![](assets/next-hit-eventually.png)